Günther Selichar

-Günther Selichar (* 1960 in Linz) is an Austrian visual artist (Media Art, Public (media) Space, Photography).
+Günther Selichar (born 1960 in Linz) is an Austrian visual artist (media art, public (media) space, photography).

 Biography

 Günther Selichar studied history of art and classical archeology at the University of Salzburg 1979–1986 and at the Art Institute of Chicago (Fulbright Fellowship), but decided short time before finishing the studies to quit and concentrate on his work as an artist.
 Between 2007 and 2013 he was professor of media art at the Hochschule für Grafik und Buchkunst Leipzig, where he founded the class „Mass Media Research and Art in Public Media Space“.
 His work is about technological and formal aspects of mass media technologies which is shown in series of abstract photography and other visual media.
 He also has done numerous interventions in public (media) space (public television, billboards, urban screens or printed magazines) in the USA, China and various European countries.
 His theoretical work deals with phenomena like art and mass media, public space, photography or analog and digital media.